U.S. formally exits global climate pact amid election uncertainty

 The departure makes the United States the only country of 197 signatories to have withdrawn from the agreement struck in 2015.

-The UNFCCC, Britain, France, Chile and Italy said they “note with regret” the U.S. withdrawal, in a joint statement on Wednesday.
-Britain will host the next major gathering of countries signed up to the Paris accord, in November 2021.
+The UNFCCC, Britain, France, Chile and Italy said in a joint statement that they “note with regret” the U.S. withdrawal.

 “We remain committed to working with all U.S. stakeholders and partners around the world to accelerate climate action,” the statement said.